 Making the right choice when purchasing ink and toner cartridges can be a daunting task!
 Should you buy low yield or high yield cartridges?
 Should you go with name brand toner or a compatible brand toner cartridges?
 Will compatible brand toner cartridges void my printer’s warranty?
 Do the same rules apply when purchasing ink cartridges vs. toner cartridges?
 How about color vs. monochrome?
 With more than 20 years of experience, The Printer Repair Group has seen it all when it comes to ink and toner cartridges.
 Use our simple tips below and make your next ink or toner cartridge purchase with confidence.
-Call 888-930-6209 to learn how we can help you save money on ink and toner cartridges.
+Please contact a Printer Repair Group office near you to learn how we can help you save money on ink and toner cartridges.

 Following these tips will help you select ink and toner cartridges that work properly with your printers.

 Deciding between low yield or high yield ink and toner cartridges is a simple decision.
 Divide the cost of the ink or toner cartridge by its page yield to calculate the cost per page.
 The cost per page is the best way to determine the which cartridge is the best value.
 As a general rule, purchasing high yield ink or toner cartridges will always be the better value.